opensearch-project/documentation-website/_opensearch/install/tar.md

 1. Apply a generic configuration using the bundled demo security script.
 1. Manually disable the security plugin and test the instance before applying your own custom security settings.

 The demo security script is included in the OpenSearch tarball and, when invoked, it will apply a generic configuration to your instance of OpenSearch.
 This configuration defines some environment variables relating to the install and JDK paths, `JAVA_OPTS`, and also applies self-signed TLS certificates.
-If you would like to configure these yourself, refer to the [quickstart guide](NEED LINK TO PAGE ANCHOR HERE) for basic settings guidance.
+If you would like to configure these yourself, refer to the [Quickstart Guide](#quickstart-guide) for basic settings guidance.

 It is important to note that an OpenSearch node configured using the demo security script is not suitable for a production environment.
 If you plan to use the node in a production environment after running `opensearch-tar-install.sh` you should, at a minimum, replace the demo TLS certificates with your own TLS certificates and update the list of internal users and passwords.
 See the [Security configuration]({{site.url}}{{site.baseurl}}/security-plugin/configuration/index/) documentation for additional guidance to ensure that your nodes are configured according to your security requirements.
 {: .warning}